47 Cassava Products and Byproducts: The Full List

 Rich in fiber and free from common allergens like wheat, these cookies are an excellent choice for a tasty, guilt-free snack or dessert.

-41. Cassava-based Crackers
+43. Cassava-based Crackers

 Cassava-based crackers are gluten-free, crunchy snacks made from cassava flour.
+They include:

 These light, crispy crackers can be flavored with a range of herbs, spices, or seeds, making them a versatile and satisfying treat.